nahcnats/nahcnats/README.md

 ### Hi I'm Stan 👋

 My name is Stanley Chan.
-I am a freelance programmer from Malaysia with focus on React Native, NodeJs and ExpressJs.
+I am a freelance programmer from Malaysia with focus on ReactJS, React Native, NodeJS and Express.

 <details>
 <summary>